-Activity completed and results up to the end of June or Q2, 2020 included:
+Activity completed and results up to the end of December or Q4, 2020 included:

-- Continued data collection on battery performance at the five customer sites that are in service - Began site construction at remaining customer site
+- In the process of receiving final acceptance for operation of the final remaining battery site. - Continued data collection on battery performance at the five customer sites that are in service.